lshtm-genomics/pathogen-genomics/docs/microbiome.md

 Note that the tables and plots generated at [https://view.qiime2.org/](https://view.qiime2.org/) are all rendered in your local browser and that nothing is uploaded to be processed on an external server, which is often required when working with sensitive data.

+Try using this site to view the table.qzv visualisation artefact produced by the last command.
 Once the visualisation has loaded, there should be a table looking like this:

 ![](img/microbiome_3.png)